entropy-infrastructure/langtree/README.md

      It's so minimal that the underlying api's are almost identical to those exposed by our integrations.
      For example, the `messages` field on the OpenAIChat object is the exact field that is passed to the underlying api.

 2. **No Magic**: We believe that magic is great until it breaks.
 This is why we are commited to keeping the core library under 200 LOC.
 Forever.
-No side effects either!
+No built in side effects either!
 3. **Back Compatibility**: Expect Langtree to be extremely stable.
 Its so flexible that it *actually updates itself* when integrations change.
 4. **Langchain Interoperable**: Langtree can be used *with* Langchain.
 Although we are opinionated about Langtree, **Langchain offers a LOT of value**.